yelircaasi/nix-config/lists/software-lists/browsing-and-networking.md

 * ( ) [trurl](https://github.com/curl/trurl)
 * ( ) [wireshark](https://gitlab.com/wireshark/wireshark) - Wireshark is the world’s foremost network protocol analyzer.
 It lets you see what’s happening on your network at a microscopic level.
 It is the de facto (and often de jure) standard across many industries and educational institutions.
 * ( ) [slugify](https://github.com/benlinton/slugify) - Command that converts filenames and directories to a web friendly format
-### Firewalls
-* (PG) [FireHOL](https://firehol.org/) - Linux firewall (`iptables`) manager for humans.
-* (PG)[firewalld -](https://github.com/firewalld/firewalld -)Firewalld provides a dynamically managed firewall with support for network or firewall zones to define the trust level of network connections or interfaces.
-* (PG) [GuFW](https://gufw.org/) - One of the easiest firewalls in the world of Linux.
-* (PG)[opensnitch -](https://github.com/evilsocket/opensnitch -)OpenSnitch is a GNU/Linux interactive application firewall inspired by Little Snitch.
-* (PG) [Portmaster](https://safing.io/) - Portmaster is a free and open-source application firewall that does the heavy lifting for you.
-Restore privacy and take back control over all your computer’s network activity.
 ### Crawling, Scraping, Downloading
 * ( ) [Coursaros](https://github.com/SpyridonLaz/Coursaros) -  [Download videos and subtitles from https://edx.org to your computer easily.](https://github.com/SpyridonLaz/Coursaros)**
 * ( ) [aria2](https://aria2.github.io/)